jchrisoh/jchrisoh/README.md

 ### Hi there 👋

-My name is Chris, and I'm currently a second-year student studying Computer Science at the University of Toronto.
+My name is Chris, and I'm currently a third-year student studying Computer Science at the University of Toronto.

 <!--
 **jechangoh/jechangoh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.